 24 January 2018 , 10:30 am

-Travel agents must comply with Payment Card Industry Data Security Standards (PCI DSS) by 1 March 2018 or stand to lose their IATA accreditation.
+Travel agents must comply with Payment Card Industry Data Security Standards (PCI DSS) by 1 March 2018 or stand to lose their ability to issue flight tickets on credit card.
 Are you prepared?
 Since 2006, PCI DSS compliancy has been a requirement that has been driven across all industries that accept card payments.
 As a minimum global data security standard, it stands to protect confidential card and payment information against theft, fraud and other forms of data misuse.
 We chatted to Elly Kwasi from Amadeus East Africa about the most pressing questions from agents surrounding PCI DSS.

 Why is it so important for travel agents to comply?